Characters: The Amazing Race 22

 and their self-deprecating humor

-, but race-wise they were predictably feared right off the bat by many of the other teams.
+.
+Race-wise, they were predictably feared right off the bat by many of the other teams, and an alliance was formed to get them eliminated.
 Though they generally struggled with navigation and mental tasks, the scarcity of tricky mental tasks during the season, combined with their toughest competition going out early, allowed them to cruise into the Final 3, where they easily won, grabbing a lead during the luck-based Spy Switchback which they never gave up, and they did not see another team until they hit the Finish Line.

-- Curb-Stomp Battle: In the finale, they did not see another team after the Roadblock.
+- Curb-Stomp Battle: In the finale, they did not see another team after the Spy Roadblock.